The pluricomplex Poisson kernel for convex finite type domains: Introduction

-In particular, it follows from \eqref{poisson-horofunction-intro} that the sublevel sets of $\Omega_\xi$ coincide with the sublevel sets of the horofunction, which are called {\it horospheres} centered at $\xi$.
+where $h_{\xi,p}\colon D\to \R$ is the {\it horofunction} defined by $h_{\xi,p}(z):=\lim_{w\to z}k_D(z,w)-k_{D}(w,p).$ In particular, it follows from \eqref{poisson-horofunction-intro} that the sublevel sets of $\Omega_\xi$ coincide with the sublevel sets of the horofunction, which are called {\it horospheres} centered at $\xi$.
 The fact that the limit in the definition of the horofunction $h_{\xi,p}$ exists is non-trivial and was proved by Abate and Venturini (see \cite[Theorem (2.6.47)]{Abatebook}), assuming $C^3$ boundary, using the $C^1$-regularity of the Green function $G_w$, together with the relation $G(z,w)=\log\tanh(k_D(z,w)/2)$.
 Indeed they prove the following formula:

 where $n_\xi$ is the unit outward normal vector to $\partial D$ in $\xi$.

 Putting together formulas \eqref{abate-venturini-intro} and \eqref{poisson-horofunction-intro} one obtains that $\Omega_\xi(z)$ coincides (up to sign) with the normal derivative in $\xi$ of the Green function $G_z$, that is